Kerala sari: Weaving centers

 Balaramapuram, Chendamangalam and Kuthampully are the three major sari weaving centres in Kerala, these clusters have been given a Geographical Indication Tag by the Indian Government and all three are famous for the weaving of Kasavu saris notable for its white cotton or silk textile with golden borders.

 The Balaramapuram cluster weavers traditionally weave Kasavu saris and mundu.
 The Balaramapuram cluster is known for having a simple gold border and it is woven out of cotton and silk yarn.
-Chendamangal, the second cluster, is known for weaving saris with cotton and silk and striped golden borders.
+Chendamangalam, the second cluster, is known for weaving saris with cotton and silk and striped golden borders.
 They are similar to Balaramapuram but with lesser emphasis on the golden border.
-It is widely believed that weaving in Chedamangalam was introduced by the Paliam clan.
-Called the Paliath Achans, these hereditary prime ministers to the Maharaja of Kochi have been associated with Chendamangalam from the 16th century onwards.
+Weaving in Chedamangalam was introduced by the Paliam royal family.
+Paliath Achans, who were the Rajas of Chendamangalam and the hereditary prime ministers to the Maharaja of Kochi have been associated with Chendamangalam from the 16th century onwards.
 The Devanga Chettiars settled in this region at their behest to serve the family's sartorial needs.
 The Kuthampully cluster is based in Thrissur District, their history dates back 500 years when their forefathers came to Kerala from Mysore.
-The weavers of Kuthampully came under the patronage of the Kochi royal family, and had woven fabrics for the Royal family.
+The weavers of Kuthampully came under the patronage of the Kochi royal family, and had woven fabrics for the royal family.
 The saris by Kuthampully weavers are quite different from the other two clusters as they include more patterns, borders and motifs.